-Putin= Evil Is as Old As The Hills
+Putin= Evil Meme: As Old As The Hills

 Demonization of foreign leaders with no substantial evidence is a clear sign that something is amiss., anonymous CIA claims not withstanding.
 Juan Cole refutes the baseless claims that Russia and Putin affected the election.